Pravargav/Amadeus/English/grammar/active-passive-assertive.md

 *Note*: no need to remember all tenses

-*Note2*: 'am' is not used in passive voice as it is not be form

 *quick tip* :

 1) change -> is/are changed

 3) changed -> was/were changed

+Ex - We were beaten up by police.

 1) take -> is/are taken